-The EO on Trails for America requires federal agencies to protect, connect, promote, and assist trails of all types throughout the United States.
+The executive order on Trails for America requires federal agencies to protect, connect, promote, and assist trails of all types throughout the United States.
 As described in Chapter 1, Introduction, one of the objectives of the Phase 2 project is to provide public access and recreation opportunities compatible with wildlife and habitat goals.
 Chapter 2, Alternatives, communicated the amounts and locations of new recreational trails and associated public access opportunities (e.g., viewing stations and interpretive platforms).
 Section 3.6, Recreation Resources, further describes the existing and proposed recreation facilities within Phase 2 project area, as well potential effects (including beneficial outcomes, where appropriate) on such resources.
-The Phase 2 project would provide public access and recreation opportunities, including new trails, in the project area.
-Therefore, the analysis provided in this Draft EIS/R demonstrates lead agency compliance with this EO.
+The Phase 2 project area.
+Therefore, the analysis provided in this Final EIS/R demonstrates lead agency compliance with this EO.